OfficeDev/office-js-docs-pr/docs/includes/word-tutorial-insert-image-html-table.md

    - The first two parameters of the `insertTable` method specify the number of rows and columns.
    - The third parameter specifies where to insert the table, in this case after the paragraph.
    - The fourth parameter is a two-dimensional array that sets the values of the table cells.
-   - The table will have plain default styling, but the `insertTable` method returns a `Table` object with many members, some of which can be used to style the table.
+   - The table will have plain default styling, but the `insertTable` method returns a `Table` object with many members, some of which are used to style the table.

      ```js
     const tableData = [